-The receptionist came through to surgery in the middle of ops.
+The receptionist at my clinic came in during the middle of a surgery.
 One look at her face and I knew there was a problem.

-Queenie is a brindle-and-white Staffie and, apart from seizures, the other obvious thing was she was heavily in milk.
-Her mammary glands were big, baggy and a little sore and scratched — presumably from an active litter of healthy pups.
+Apart from her seizures, the other obvious thing was Quennie was heavily in milk.
+Her mammary glands were big, baggy, and a little sore and scratched — presumably from an active litter of healthy puppies.

-The client told me that back home, she had a blooming litter of 8 sturdy 4-week old pups, all of whom were growing well — but at her expense.
+The client told me that back home, she had a blooming litter of 8 sturdy 4-week-old puppies, all of whom were growing well — but at her expense.

-Queenie developed milk fever (more correctly called “eclampsia”), a condition that can affect any mother dog, especially if she has a large litter of greedy pups.
+Queenie had developed milk fever (more correctly called eclampsia), a condition that can affect any mother dog, especially if she has a large litter of hungry puppies.

 Why Milk Fever Happens

-If your female dog falls into the risk category of nursing lots of puppies, then watch her carefully.
-If you notice any of the following signs, contact a vet immediately (it’s an emergency):
+If your mom dog falls into the risk category of nursing lots of puppies, then watch her carefully.
+And if you notice any of the following signs of an emergency, contact a veterinarian immediately: